pjukalkar24/NeuroStride/README.md

+# NeuroStride
+## A smart knee brace to prevent falls in individuals with Multiple Sclerosis.

+## Running this Repository

 sensor_alignment.py --> works as a logger to save alignment movement data for later use (saves to sensor_alignment.csv)

 sensor_data.py --> works as a logger for general purposes (saves to sense_log.csv)